5 Random Pages

 Site visit 2007

-A site visit in 2007 found the four emplacements, command post, workshop and store, and the three magazines to remain largely intact within a heavily overgrown area, strewn with rubbish.
-Attempts have been made to set fires within the buildings, but these have had little effect on the concrete structures.
+A site visit carried out during 2007 found the four emplacements, command post, workshop and store, and the three magazines to remain largely intact within a heavily overgrown area strewn with rubbish.
+Attempts had been made to set fires within the buildings, but these had little effect on the concrete structures.
 A concrete support pillar remains intact within the instrument pit, and would have mounted an optical range or height finder.
 A steel support pillar remains mounted on the floor of the workshop, however its purpose is unknown.

 No evidence was found of the associated accommodation camp, or the GL Radar mat.